-Apple has used this strategy to help customers make Genius Bar appointments.
-Rather than cramming all of its products into a drop-down menu, it’s showcased them on a menu page.
+Apple has used this strategy to help customers navigate their support menu.
+Rather than cramming all of the support options into a drop-down menu, they opted to create an entire page that has each product category they offer.
 The accompanying visuals make finding the right option a simple task.

 People who run a site search convert approximately two times more often than people who don’t.

 It makes sense: Visitors who use search typically have intent to buy or act.
-Plus, they’re much likelier to find what they’re looking for.
+Plus, they’re much more likely to find what they’re looking for.